-The name of this blog might seem like something of an oxymoron to some.
+The title of this blog might seem like something of an oxymoron to some.
 How, you might ask, would installing a non-opening roof window improve my home more so than a window I could open?
-Well, how to answer this question depends on the layout of the room in which the window is going and what means of ventilation already exists or will exist upon completion.
+Well, how you'd answer this question depends on the layout of the room in which the window is going and what ventilation already exists or will exist in the room upon completion.

 If you are considering building a single storey extension or designing an open-plan living area bringing together home and garden, it’s likely that bifold, sliding or French doors are part of your plans.
 With the sheer amount of ventilation that glass doors bring to the home when open, the need for a flat roof window or rooflight that opens is not always necessary.